FCancinoS/Turing/README.md

 Final project of Web Applic

-#This is the final proyect of Web development applications
+## This is the final proyect of Web development applications

+## Package that we have to install

+- express (framework)
+- nodemon (automatic refresh)
+- morgan  (http petitions)
+- path (to dont use the absolute path )
+- mongoose ( for database)

 ```